 BY NOEL CONNOLLY

 Noel Connolly is a Columban missionary priest.
-He is a member of the Columban Mission Institute, Strathfield, in Sydney, and a lecturer in Missiology at both the Broken Bay Institute and the Catholic Institute of Sydney.
+He is a member of the Columban Mission Institute, Strathfield, in Sydney, and of the Broken Bay Institute.
+He also lectures in mission at the Catholic Institute of Sydney.

 Disclaimer: CathBlog is an extension of CathNews story feedback.
 It is intended to promote discussion and debate among the subscribers to CathNews and the readers of the website.
 The opinions expressed in CathBlog are those of the authors and do not necessarily reflect those of the members of the Australian Catholic Bishops Conference or of Church Resources.